UMWEDU/umw-study-sync/_areas of study/anthropology.md

 <!-- End value-proposition -->

 <!-- areas-of-study -->
-## Areas of StudyOn your journey through UMW\'s Anthropology program, you\'ll take courses such as Introduction to Cultural and Social Anthropology, Ethnography, Arguments in Anthropology, Anthropology of Art, and Theories of Culture.
+## Areas of Study
+On your journey through UMW\'s Anthropology program, you\'ll take courses such as Introduction to Cultural and Social Anthropology, Ethnography, Arguments in Anthropology, Anthropology of Art, and Theories of Culture.
 <!-- End areas-of-study -->

 <!-- internships -->
+## Internships
-## InternshipsInternship opportunities abound for UMW Anthropology majors.
+Internship opportunities abound for UMW Anthropology majors.
 Snag a spot at the Micah Ecumenical Shelter, Thurman Brisben Homeless Shelter, or disAbility Resource Center.
 Or you could gather valuable professional experience at places like Empowerhouse, Refugee Resettlement Services, the Lloyd F. Moss Free Clinic, Rappahannock Legal Services, the Virginia Department of Juvenile Justice, Rappahannock Regional Jail, the Human Rights Campaign, the U.S. Census Bureau, and more.
 <!-- End internships -->

 <!-- testimonial -->